kenjilopezalt/kenjilopezalt.github.io/_posts/2014-06-30-This-is-Not-the-Cruise-You're-Looking-For.md

 I'm fairly certain that the best and brightest minds in China have been hard at work coming up with a series of sounds scientifically proven to be the most efficient way to deprive innocent ship passengers of sleep.
 If hell had a waiting room, this would be the soundtrack.

 This, by the way, is the same noise I awoke to yesterday morning at 5AM.
 It was on a repeated loop that played continuously until 7, when it finally gave way to China's normal soundtrack: loogie hocking, coughing, and the dramatically-loud pitter patter of unrestrained children.
 I'm fairly certain it's going to happen again today.
+The only upside is that it drowns out the noise of the air conditioning unit, which does nothing but cycle the same wet air around the room, occasionally giving out a little gurgling groan to let you know that it's still alive and you better not unplug it or you'll be cut out of the will.

 Waking up at 5AM wouldn't be so bad if it happened to be after a good night's sleep in a comfortable bed to the smell of a hot breakfast being prepared.
 Instead, everything is damp.
 And I mean <em>everything</em>.
 The bed is damp.
 The sheets are damp and moldy-smelling.
 The pillows are damp.
 My hair is damp (and I don't even <em>have</em> hair right now).
 The carpet, coated in decades of grime and spit, are damp.
 The dried spicy shredded squid I bought as a snack packed in a sealed plastic pouch with a packet of silicone desiccant is damp.
 Even the ultra-fast-drying synthetic fiber clothes, which we were assured would have to break the basic laws of thermodynamics in order to get damp, are damp.